RUC and CPT

 RVS Update Committee (RUC) Process

 In 2013, ASRS began to provide input to recommendations on the work and practice expenses for CPT® codes that describe retina services.
 ASRS Past President, John T. Thompson, MD, is currently serving an appointed term as ASRS RUC Advisor.
 Along with AAO representatives and advisors, Dr. Thompson attends three RUC meetings each year.

 To communicate medical services and procedures, the CPT® coding system assigns a uniform set of descriptive terms to five-digit codes.
 The CPT® Editorial Panel works with national medical societies and other stakeholders to develop and maintain appropriate nomenclature for the latest medical care provided to patients.
 The Panel meets three times per year to obtain the input of practicing physicians, medical device manufacturers, developers of the latest diagnostic tests and advisors from over 100 societies representing physicians and other qualified health care professionals.

 Anyone can submit a proposal to CPT® for a new or revised code.
 The group has the final authority to assign a code’s category, whether it is a Category I or Category III.
 The criteria for Category I or Category III codes can be found here on the AMA website.

-In 2017, Ankoor R. Shah, MD, was appointed the ASRS CPT® Advisor.
-Along with AAO representatives and advisors, Dr. Shah attends three CPT® Editorial Panel meetings each year.
+In 2019, Gayatri Reilly, MD, was appointed the ASRS CPT® Advisor and Christopher Henry, MD, was appointed the ASRS CPT Alternate Advisor.
+Along with AAO representatives and advisors, Drs.
+Reilly and Henry attend the CPT® Editorial Panel meetings throughout the year.